 Hjördis first met him at a Stockholm nightspot called Riche.

 “I was having dinner with a friend.
-Suddenly a young man who knew my escort came over to our table.
-We were introduced, and the young man was asked to joined us.
+Suddenly, a young man who knew my escort approached our table.
+We were introduced, and the young man was asked to join us.
 That was Tersan.”

 “We both very much liked what we saw.
-The poor boy who invited me out ended up having a rather gloomy evening.
-Tersan and I were completely absorbed with one another.
+The poor boy who invited me out had a rather gloomy evening.
+Tersan and I were completely absorbed by one another.
 But neither of us could have known what serious consequences this meeting would have.”

-“A few days later Tersan called, but I could not meet him.
+“A few days later, Tersan called, but I could not meet him.
 That was repeated a few times with the same result.
-One day, while I was busy working at Leja, Tersan strolled in through the main entrance, straight from playing a round of golf, and was, as usual, not particularly well-dressed.
+One day, while I was working at Leja, Tersan strolled in through the main entrance straight from playing a round of golf and was, as usual, not particularly well-dressed.
 Rarely have I met a man who was so disinterested in his appearance.
-In his arms he carried an enormous bouquet of flowers.
+In his arms, he carried an enormous bouquet of flowers.
 A Leja saleswoman threw a superior glance at him and said: ‘All deliveries go to the kitchen entrance.'”

 “‘OK,’ Tersan said.
 ‘Goodbye.
 But could you give these to Hjördis Genberg from me?'”